JamesTheBard/ufb-input-board/README.md

 | `18` | TP Key | -- | -- | -- |

 For inputs, there are 11 undefined inputs: `19` through `29` (`A1` through `A11`).
 These can be mapped to any output.
 More information about this can be found in the _Mapping_ section.
 Inputs 30, 31, and 32 are reserved for profile selection and cannot be remapped.

+## Footnotes

+[^1]: This board is full of "old-school" components.
+The shift registers on the input board (`SN74HC165`) started manufacture in 1982 as well as the ones on the adapter board (`SN74HC165`).

+[^2]: You _have_ to use the Type-C connector.
+This feeds the +5V to all of the boards and more importantly doesn't go directly to the Brook UFB...which means we can delay the Brook UFB's boot sequence until after everything is ready to go on the input and adapter boards.